danielanywhere/SvgPlotting/README.md

 Following are a few tips to help you get started.

 -   All output is currently in **mm**.
-If you would like the option to select any unit of measurement, please create an issue.
+If you would like the option to select any unit of measurement, please create an issue in this repository.

 -   Higher **curveVertexCount** creates smoother curves but at the cost of more segments.